p14n/journal/README.md

 Journal
 =============

-This repository is a place to experiment and document experimentation while building an application architecture with the following characteristics
+This repository is a place to expreriment and document experimentation while building an application architecture with the following characteristics:

 * Mobile and web facing
 * Fully tested at unit, system and integration levels
 * Allows fast experimentation